General

 What kinds of activities does Uncovering Talent support?

-The Uncovering Talent focus area is for Victorian music industry professionals at any career level to undertake creative projects and professional development opportunities, including but not limited to:
+The Uncovering Talent focus area is for Victorian musicians, artists and music workers at any career level to undertake creative projects and professional development opportunities including:

 - song writing